 - Let the addict experience his or her consequences from their actions – He or she may get arrested and go to jail for actions of their addiction.
 Do not bail and/or pay their fines.
 This will only allow the addict to not fully take on their consequence.

-Evoke Wellness MA Can Get You Back On Track
+Evoke Wellness at Cohasset Can Get You Back On Track